 When surgery is needed, it will likely involve using metal pins, screws, or plates to hold the bones in place as the fracture heals.
 The hardware may be temporary or permanent.

 You may be referred to an orthopedic (bone) doctor.
 Until that visit:

 Without surgery, your ankle will be placed in a cast or splint for 4 to 8 weeks.

 To reduce pain and swelling:

 Acetaminophen (Tylenol and others) is a pain medicine that is safe for most people.
-If you have liver disease, ask your provider if this medication is safe for you.
+If you have liver disease, ask your doctor if this medication is safe for you.

-Your health care provider will tell you when it is okay to place any weight on your injured ankle.
+Your doctor will tell you when it is OK to place any weight on your injured ankle.